Infinitifall/trading_strategy_schema/README.md

 # Trading Strategy Schema

 A trading strategy DSL and transpiler.

-Use at your own discretion!
+The weak-form of the Efficient Market Hypothesis is true.
+This is a toy project with no external utility.

 ## DSL